 Over all length 26 - 32mm.
 Smaller than the Red-eyed Damselfly.
-The males have more blue on the abdomen, blue extending backwards from the thorax on the lower half of segment one and forwards on the lower half of segment eight, from segment nine.
+The males have more blue on the abdomen, blue extending backwards from the thorax on the underside of segment one and forwards on the underside of segment eight, from segment nine.
+The last abdominal segment has a small black X on it, which the Large Red-eyed Damselfly does not have.
 The females have complete shoulder stripes that can be yellow, green or blue.

 Similar to Red-eyed Damselfly.
 Sheltered water with abundant floating vegetation.
 Normally seen at Netherfield Lagoons on the Small and Large Gravel Pits.